 1:00 pm EST (Please adjust for your time zone)

-Guest moderator Nora Schaffer will be interviewing two glaucoma experts, Amy Zhang, MD and Amy Mehta, MD, on what she wished her doctor had told her when she was first diagnosed with glaucoma.
-They will discuss important questions you should ask your doctor about your glaucoma diagnosis.
+This event featured two glaucoma experts, Amy Zhang, MD and Amy Mehta, MD, who discussed important questions you should ask your doctor about your glaucoma diagnosis.

 Dr. Amy Zhang is an assistant clinical professor of the glaucoma service at the University of Michigan Kellogg Eye Center.
 She was assistant clinical professor at Case Western University where she was the glaucoma fellowship director.
 Among her many interests are her work in minimally invasive glaucoma surgery and home tonometry.
 She also has an interest in improving ergonomics and looking into drivers of burnout and is the wellness director at Kellogg Eye Center.